Chase Freedom Unlimited Review

 Or – If you have a major purchase coming up, consider putting it on this card to pay off in the first 15 months.
 Why not earn money on what you know you’re already going to spend?

-Remember – you will earn double on all spending in any category.
+Remember – you will earn at least 1.5x points on all spending in any category.
 But you won’t earn points on balance transfers.

 But the 3% foreign transaction fee will negate any double earnings in the first 15 months if you use this card abroad.